 With the advent of the Transformer, the mob turned into a mob of Prompters.
 Prompters are ready servants of the Transformer, eager to apply this newfound tool whenever and wherever possible.
 They have been deceived by industry that idle ideation embodies the human spirit.
 The Transformer is their Messiah.
 So, the idolatrous Prompter yearns to design a world in his own image — a world in which vague ideas can be quickly converted into a fully-realized piece of work.
 To him, the execution of ideas has been rendered insignificant.
 As a result, the ideology of the Prompter stretches the boundaries of Babbage’s original vision at the expense of creativity, agency, and even individuality.

-Creativity is undermined as the Prompter fails to recognize a crucial aspect of art: the inseparable bond between the appeal of art and the labor of its creator.
-However, this truth resonates with the connoisseur deeply, who is equally captivated by Van Gogh's self-mutilation of his left ear as with his Sunflowers.
+Creativity is undermined as the Prompter fails to recognize a crucial aspect of art: the inseparable bond between the appeal of art and the struggles of its creator.
+However, this truth resonates with the connoisseur deeply, who is equally captivated by Van Gogh's self-mutilation as with his Sunflowers.

 It must be conceded that the Transformer itself has suffered as much as any great artist, spending millions of GPU hours alone, in a dark datacenter, in a ceaseless cycle of prediction and back-propagation.
 The same cannot be said of the Prompter.